matheus-fsc/WifiMediaControl/README.md

 ## Quick Start

-### Option 1: Windows Executable (Recommended)
+### Option 1: End-User (Windows Executable - Recommended)

-1. Download the executable from the [Releases page](https://github.com/seu-usuario/WifiMediaControl/releases)
+1. Download the latest `AudioRemote-Server.exe` from the [Releases page](https://github.com/matheus-fsc/WifiMediaControl/releases)
-2. Run `AudioRemote-Server.exe`
+2. Run the executable on your Windows computer
-3. Click "Start Server"
+3. Click **"Start Server"**
-4. Configure the mobile app with the displayed IP and token Developer (Run from Source)
+4. Open the mobile app and use the **Auto-Scan** feature to connect automatically
+5. Enter the token displayed in the server GUI

+### Option 2: Developer (Run from Source)

 #### Backend (Python Server)
-#### Python Server

 ```bash
 # Clone repository